 If you're not a huge fan of the Phanteks P300, here's a list of some other great mid-tower cases.

 With it, you're getting integrated audio, a built-in ethernet controller, plus 6x SATA headers and 1x M.2 ports for storage.
-It also has 3x 4-pin fan headers (1x for CPU and 2x for case).
+As well as every other connection point you'll need for this build, and then some.

 On top of that, the B450 chipset fully supports CPU overclocking which means you'll have no problem cranking up the power on your R5 2600.
 IF you wanted to step up to an R5 3600 instead, this particular motherboard will allow you to update (flash) its BIOS without requiring an installed CPU - perfect for a fresh build that'll be running a Zen 2 CPU.